javascript-tutorial/ml.javascript.info/README.md

 # The Modern JavaScript Tutorial

 This repository hosts the Malayalam content of the Modern JavaScript Tutorial, published in [https://javascript.info](https://javascript.info).
+This will be the first Malayalam JavaScript tutorial of all time.
+So if you like to contribute and have the mind to make it useful for someone,Its the right place.

+So

+👉Fork it.

+👉Translate an article.

+👉Raise a pull request

+👉Get reviewed.

+See its easy.

 ## Translations